 Moving image archivists worldwide shall have the support, the protection, the education, the information, the funding, and the resources necessary to properly and effectively preserve and make accessible the world’s moving image heritage for current and future generations.

 AMIA believes that advocacy is essential for promoting the importance of archives and archivists as the cultural caretakers of our media heritage.
+AMIA’s Advocacy Policy outlines guidelines for AMIA’s involvement in advocacy, whether at the local, state, federal or international levels and the procedures for determining how, when, and to what extent AMIA should become so involved.

 AMIA’s preservation partners provide support for all of AMIA’s programs and events throughout the year.